bdsteink/CSIS516/README.md

 2. Clone or Download this repository and extract the ZIP file if necessary.

 3. Create an API Key from platform.openai.com

+4. Navigate to the project directory in your terminal or command prompt

-4. Install required Python packages by running: pip install -r requirements.txt
+5. Install required Python packages by running: pip install -r requirements.txt

-5. Run the application by navigating to the project directory and executing: python mAI_Coach.py
+6. Run the application by executing: python mAI_Coach.py

-6. Paste your API Key into dialog
+7. Paste your API Key into dialog

 Note: If you do not provide your own OpenAI API key, this app will not function properly.